mostafashariaat/haiiPanelHttpOnly/README.md

 3- fill .env-sample file by valid information and then rename .env-sample to .env

+4- run python manage.py migrate and python manage.py makemigrations in terminal

-4- in haiiPanelHttpOnly.settings.py find CORS_ALLOWED_ORIGINS and then put port of front-end framework or library (react,angular,vue,...) run
+5- in haiiPanelHttpOnly.settings.py find CORS_ALLOWED_ORIGINS and then put port of front-end framework or library (react,angular,vue,...) run